Scholarships and Awards

 In computing, various tools are used to help keep a development team all working from the same set of files and information.
 Many of those tools use the word “commit” as a command or instruction.
 Executing that command places work in a shared area for others to call upon and helps complete the common goals.
 This award takes its name from that command.
 For a working computing professional, to run it is an indication that “I’m done; this is good.
 I’m ready for this work to be seen — and employed by others.”

-Any student who has taken courses from the department are eligible; recipients of this award have demonstrated both academic ability and an ongoing commitment to professional and technical excellence.
+Any student who has taken courses from the department is eligible; recipients of this award have demonstrated both academic ability and an ongoing commitment to professional and technical excellence.

 - 2015–16 Grant Garr, Justin Szaday